MangosteenLmao/antiLagMachine/README.md

 v2.0 branch:
 added config.yml
-has a limit and list of materials in it to change (if you want) tidied up a loop
+has a limit and list of materials in it to change (if you want), tidied up a loop

+v2.1 branch:
+added time delay to config.yml (in minutes) of how often to run a lagcheck

 -Mango